prakashlab/octopi-driver-board/Parts/README.md

 - All pins were changed, reassigned, and moved to match what is used for the MAX7317
 - The package and component name labels were changed to match what is used for the MAX7317

+The symbol for `DACx0508` was created by Ethan Li as a modification of the `DAC5578xPW` symbol in the `Analog_DAC` KiCad library.
+The specific modifications made were:

+- All pins were changed, reassigned, and moved to match what is used for the DACx0508
+- The package and component name labels were changed to match what is used for the DACx0508

 All symbols created as modifications of symbols in the KiCad libraries are copyright Prakash Lab and the Octopi project contributors, and those symbols are licensed under the [Creative Commons CC-BY-SA 4.0 License](LICENSE.CC-BY-SA) as required by the KiCad [libraries license](https://kicad.org/libraries/license/).